Colley scores, Nwankwo’s Crotone hold Fiorentina | Goal.com

 Omar Colley was among the goalscorers as Sampdoria defeated Parma 3-0 in Saturday’s Serie A encounter.

-The Gambia international found the net in the first half as Claudio Ranieri’s men silenced the visiting Yellow and Blues to end the 2020-21 campaign on a high.
+The Gambia international found the net in the first half as Claudio Ranieri’s men silenced the visiting Yellow and Blues to end their 2020-21 campaign on a high.

-After overcoming Udinese 1-0 their last time out thanks to Fabio Quagliarella’s 88th-minute strike, the Blue-circled welcomed already-relegated visitors to the Stadio Luigi Ferraris to continue their winning streak.
+After overcoming Udinese 1-0 their last time out courtesy of Fabio Quagliarella’s 88th-minute strike, the Blue-circled welcomed already-relegated visitors to the Stadio Luigi Ferraris to continue their winning streak.

 In the stirring encounter, Quagliarella put the hosts ahead in the 20th minute thanks to an assist from Antonio Candreva.